Sun-Kevin/UWP-Demo/README.md

 And this is the very first try to sync codes between visual studio and github.

 Implement a simple Hamburger Menu example, just want to show how to create a hamburger menu functionally.

+There are some useful xaml controls examples, including TimePicker,CalendarDatePicker,CalendarView,Flyout,MenuFlyout,AutoSuggestBox,Slider,ProgressBar,ProgressRing, in the XAMLControlExample folder.